planck-repl/planck/README.md

 Additional details on developing Planck are [available](https://github.com/mfikes/planck/wiki/Development).

-# Planck 2.0 Alpha
+# Planck 2.0.0 Beta

-Planck 2.0 alpha Ubuntu binaries are available [for download](http://planck-repl.org/download-alpha.html).
+Planck 2.0.0 beta Ubuntu and macOS binaries are available [for download](http://planck-repl.org/download-beta.html).

-Instructions on building the Planck 2.0 alpha on Linux and macOS are in the [planck-c](https://github.com/mfikes/planck/tree/master/planck-c) tree.
+Instructions on building the Planck 2.0.0 beta on Linux and macOS are in the [planck-c](https://github.com/mfikes/planck/tree/master/planck-c) tree.

 # License